ambigi/Java-Platformer/README.md

 **Power Attack**:

-Press the "A" key to unleash a power attack that can deal extra damage and destroy breakable objects.
+Press the "Right Mouse" Button to unleash a power attack that can deal extra damage and destroy breakable objects.
 Power attack being used to break a barrel: